-Today, what is known as Kundalini Yoga are rather modern practices and interpretations, rising strongly in popularity in the West between the 1960s and 1980s.
-This renewed Kundalini Yogic practice is primarily based on the works of Swami Nigamananda Paramahansa (1880 – 1935), Swami Sivananda (1887 – 1963), and Yogi Bhajan (Harbhajan Singh Khalsa | 1929 – 2004) and is a synthesis of Bhakti Yoga (devotion and chanting), Raja Yoga (physical practices and meditation) and Shakti Yoga (the expression of feminine power and energy).
+These renewed Kundalini Yogic practices are primarily based on the works of Swami Nigamananda Paramahansa (1880 – 1935), Swami Sivananda (1887 – 1963), and Yogi Bhajan (Harbhajan Singh Khalsa | 1929 – 2004) and are a synthesis of Bhakti Yoga (devotion and chanting), Raja Yoga (physical practices and meditation), and Shakti Yoga (the expression of feminine power and energy).